apache/pulsar/site2/docs/client-libraries-java.md

 ### Message routing

 When using partitioned topics, you can specify the routing mode whenever you publish messages using a producer.
-For more on specifying a routing mode using the Java client, see the [Partitioned Topics](cookbooks-partitioned.md) cookbook.
+For more information on specifying a routing mode using the Java client, see the [Partitioned Topics](cookbooks-partitioned.md) cookbook.

 ### Async send

-You can also publish messages [asynchronously](concepts-messaging.md#send-modes) using the Java client.
-With async send, the producer will put the message in a blocking queue and return it immediately.
-The client library will then send the message to the broker in the background.
-If the queue is full (max size configurable), the producer would fail immediately when calling the API, depending on arguments passed to the producer.
+You can publish messages [asynchronously](concepts-messaging.md#send-modes) using the Java client.
+With async send, the producer puts the message in a blocking queue and returns it immediately.
+Then the client library sends the message to the broker in the background.
+If the queue is full (max size configurable), the producer is blocked or fails immediately when calling the API, depending on arguments passed to the producer.

-An example is as follows:
+The following is an example.

 ```java
 producer.sendAsync("my-async-message".getBytes()).thenAccept(msgId -> {